 Nancy L. Segal, Ph.D., is a Professor of Psychology and Director of the Twin Studies Center, at California State University, Fullerton.

 Kathryn Stamoulis, Ph.D., who teaches at psychology at Hunter College, specializes in adolescent and sexual development.

 Tina Traster is a journalist whose work has appeared in The New York Times, the New York Post, Time Out New York, Audubon, among others.
 She is the author of the Rescuing Julia Twice.

-Stephen Wallace is the director of the Center for Adolescent Research and Education at Susquehanna University.
+Stephen Wallace is the director of the Center for Adolescent Research and Education.

 Marilyn Wedge, Ph.D., is a family therapist and the author of Suffer the Children: The Case Against Labeling and Medicating and an Effective Alternative.

 Joel Young, M.D., who teaches psychiatry at Wayne State University, is the Medical Director of the Rochester Center for Behavioral Medicine, near Detroit.